Lincoln Branch Library: Description

-The Lincoln Branch Library is a rectangular, single-story building in Late Gothic Revival style.
+The Lincoln Branch Library is a rectangular building in Late Gothic Revival style.
 The original structure measures 69 by 51 ft, with a 32 by 36 ft addition.
 The exterior facade is brown and dark red brickwork, arranged in Flemish bond, contrasted with limestone trim.

 The southeast face of the building is symmetrical and features the library's main entrance.
-Leading to the entrance is a concrete stairway with a brick and limestone railing on each side.
+It was normal for Carnegie libraries to have steps to the entrance which symbolise spiritual elevation.
+A stairway with brick and limestone walling on each side leads to the entrance on the first floor.
 The entrance consists of a pair of wooden, glass-paned doors framed by limestone.
 The line of the eaves is interrupted by a pediment carved with an acanthus leaf design.
 In the middle of the pediment a shield motif bears the initials "DPL", standing for Duluth Public Library.
 Immediately above the doorway is carved "Lincoln Branch Library".
 The entrance is flanked by original, square lanterns.
 The ground level features two series of five 10/15 double-hung windows.
 The first level has two bands of seven windows flanking the entrance just below the eave.
 The ground and first floor are separated by a beveled limestone belt course, above which are symmetrically arranged carved stone shields.
 The stairway was rebuilt in 1996 using the original limestone.

 The southwest façade features a large gable end with a three-tiered Gothic window framed in limestone.
 The window is flanked by two stone shields, and above it is a limestone band near the gable's peak in the shape of an "ɪ".
 The ground level 10/15 windows continue, along with the belt course separating the first and ground levels.
 There is a ground-level entrance to the west under a flat roof portion, consisting of a pair of wooden doors with arched glass panels.
 The entrance is topped by a pediment inscribed with "Club Room".
 A set of steps leads to the entrance, flanked by brick and limestone railings.
 The entrance sits on a two-story, pentagonal bay with windows wrapping around it on the first level.
 At the window head is another limestone course which wraps around the building's west side.